cassieeric/python_crawler/LittleGame/jianDaoShiTouBu/README.md

 # Introduction
 This folder is mainly about shitoujiandaobu litttle game.
 With the Python script, you can make a litte game by yourself.
+Related material is stored in the "素材图片" folder, you can download them if you would like to realize the game.

 # Environment
 Python3.6 + Pycharm2018